Puer Aeternus Archetype: Understanding the Eternal Child

 What happens when the Eternal Child possesses a larger percentage of a civilization?

-A large group of children still need a parent or guardian.
-(Remember, the Puer Aeternus’s drive for “independence” is a mask for their complete lack of autonomy.)
+Many children still need a parent or guardian.
+(Remember, the Puer Aeternus’s drive for “independence” masks their complete lack of autonomy.)

-Whenever you see a group of people who aren’t strong and psychologically developed, an entrenching “government” (control system) is always growing in the background.
+Whenever you see a group of people who aren’t strong and psychologically developed, an entrenched “government” (control system) is continually growing in the background.

-Although those possessed by Puer Aeternus desire “freedom,” they are already bound and weak.
+Although those possessed by Puer Aeternus desire “freedom,” they are already bound, and therefore, weak.
 As such, they look to the State to “care” for them and tell them what to believe.
 (Hence, an ideological society develops.
 One that’s ungrounded and divorced from objective reality.)

-The hedonic drive of Peter Pan makes him an easy target.
+Peter Pan’s hedonic drive makes him an easy target.
 He has submitted to his impulses and drive for pleasure at the expense of autonomy, discipline, will, development, and effort.

 Aldous Huxley’s dystopian novel, A Brave New World (1932), wasn’t a work of fiction; it was a blueprint.
 With drugs (“soma”), wireless connections, virtual headsets, video games, and so on, you have all the tools and conditions needed to sedate the adolescent mind of the Puer Aeternus.

 This allows a totalitarian regime to assume control over the masses.
-Eventually, if left unchecked, this regime will become increasingly forceful and belligerent as in the dystopian future of Orwell’s 1984.
+Eventually, if left unchecked, this regime will become increasingly forceful and belligerent, like the dystopian future of Orwell’s 1984.
 Pleasure first; pain second.

 These threats are real, as hopefully most of you reading this already know.

-While Puer Aeternus is a universal archetype, its rise and extreme imbalance in “modern civilization” is not natural or accidental.
+While Puer Aeternus is a universal archetype, its rise and the extreme imbalance in “modern civilization” are neither natural nor accidental.

-I can’t go into detail here, but all modern-day movements related to Puer Aeternus (of which today are politically “left” leaning) are socially engineered.
-For example, if you research how movements like L-G-B-T++++, B-L-M, and A-N-T-I-F-A arose and who funds them, a clear pattern presents itself.
+I can’t go into detail here, but all modern-day movements related to Puer Aeternus (which today are politically “left” leaning) are socially engineered.
+For example, if you research how movements like LGBTQ+, BLM, and Antifa arose and who funded them, a clear pattern emerges.

-A common theme of movements possessed by Puer Aeternus is they always scream about being oppressed while simultaneously trying to suppress the rights of others.
+A common theme among Puer Aeternus’s movements is that they always scream about being oppressed while simultaneously trying to suppress others’ rights and beliefs.
 This level of hypocrisy is a classic expression of this archetype.

-So-called “woke-ism” is an expression of intentional psychological warfare.
-As I highlighted in this guide (Addendum 1), these artificial movements are funded by various oligarchs with maligned agendas.
+So-called “wokeism” is an expression of intentional psychological warfare.
+As I highlighted in the Anima-Animus guide, these artificial movements are funded by various oligarchs with maligned agendas.

-Even an ideological movement like Marxism, which also fuels Puer Aeternus, was engineered by the same group of people.14Tom Luongo Podcast Episode #171 – Richard Poe.
+Even an ideological movement like Marxism, which also fuels Puer Aeternus, was engineered by the same group of people.7Tom Luongo Podcast Episode #171 – Richard Poe.

 Illustration from “Peter and Wendy” by James Matthew Barrie (1911)